 The OPM 5000 Oxygen Analyser (%) manufactured by Orthodyne meets the requirements of industrial gas production.
-It includes the Paramagnetic sensor technology with built-in metallic reference.
+It includes the Paramagnetic sensor technology.

 Oxygen is one of few gases showing significant paramagnetic properties which can be used for its measurement using the following method.